seven5/seven5.github.io/art-summ.md

 # Key Elements Of Seven5

 Seven5 is a toolkit for constructing modern web applications.
-Applications written against Seven5 are written go---_entirely_ in go.
-Seven5 provides facilities for developing both the server and client portion of a web application as well as for exchanging go data structures between them.
+Applications written against Seven5 are written in Go---_entirely_ in Go.
+Seven5 provides facilities for developing both the server and client portion of a web application as well as for exchanging Go data structures between them.

 This article is intended to provide a light overview of the key ideas of [Seven5](http://github.com/seven5/seven5).
 More detail, including a fairly